Jakob-Ziegler/EDAFinalMasonJakob/README.md

-All Code for the EDA final will be contained in the Code.rmd file.
+All Code for the EDA final will be contained in FinalCode